tookerjebs/nipperlug-nextjs/README.md

 ## Credits

 Built with data and insights from the Cabal Online community.
-Special thanks to all contributors and data sources documented in the [Credits](src/app/credits/page.tsx) page.
+Special thanks to all contributors and data sources.